 Chronic Symptoms: Causes damage to organs (lungs) through prolonged or repeated exposure (Inhalation).
-May cause cancer (Inhalation).
-Repeated exposure to respirable (airborne) crystalline silica dust will cause lung damage in the form of silicosis.
+May cause cancer by inhalation.
 Some studies show that exposure to respirable crystalline silica (without silicosis) or that the disease silicosis may be associated with the increased incidence of several autoimmune disorders such as scleroderma (thickening of the skin), systemic lupus erythematosus, rheumatoid arthritis and diseases affecting the kidneys.
 Silicosis increases the risk of tuberculosis.
 Some studies show an increased incidence of chronic kidney disease and end-stage renal disease in workers exposed to respirable crystalline silica.